Skip to Content

 What evidence matters most in a SOC 2 audit?

 The evidence that matters most in a SOC 2 audit is that which directly demonstrates the operational effectiveness of your controls over the defined period.
-This includes system logs (access, security events), configuration files, network diagrams, HR records (background checks, training completion), incident response reports, change management records, and documented policies and procedures.
-For Type 2, the consistency and completeness of this evidence are paramount.
+This includes system access logs, security event logs, configuration files, network diagrams, HR records such as background checks and training completions, incident response reports, change management records, and documented policies and procedures.
+For Type 2, the consistency and completeness of this evidence across the full observation window is what auditors prioritize.

 Is a SOC 2 Type 1 sufficient for enterprise deals?